vghuy17ck1/svt-av1-psyex/README.md

 - Default 10-bit color depth when given a 10-bit input.
 - Disable film grain denoising by default, as it often harms visual fidelity. (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/commit/8b39b41df9e07bbcdbd19ea618762c5db3353c03)**)
-- Enable quantization matrices by default.
+- Enable quantization matrices by default through `--enable-qm 1`
+- `--tune 0` has been enabled for higher quality encodes by default
+- `--noise-adaptive-filtering 2` has been enabled to balance the sharpness from tune 0 while still allowing for higher sharpness than tune 1.
-- Set minimum QM level to 4 by default for more consistent performance that min QM level 0 doesn't offer.
+- Set `--qm-min 4` by default for more consistent performance that min QM level 0 doesn't offer.
 It has been increased from 2, as 4 provides the most balanced gains overall.
-- Set minimum chroma QM level to 8 by default to prevent the encoder from picking suboptimal chroma QMs.
+- `--chroma-qm-min 10` has been set by default to greatly increase chroma quality, as the encoder will tend to pick too low chroma QMs otherwise.
-- `--enable-variance-boost` enabled by default.
+- `--enable-variance-boost 1` enabled by default.
 - `--keyint -2` (the default) uses a ~10s GOP size instead of ~5s.
 - `--sharpness 1` by default to prioritize encoder sharpness.
 - Sharp transform optimizations (`--sharp-tx 1`) are enabled by default to supercharge svt-av1-psy psy-rd optimizations.
-It is recommended to disable it if you don't use `--psy-rd`, which is set to **1.0** by default.
+It is recommended to disable it if you don't use `--psy-rd`.
 - `--tf-strength 1` by default for much lower alt-ref temporal filtering to decrease blur for cleaner encoding.
 - `--kf-tf-strength 1` controls are available to the user and are set to 1 by default to remove KF artifacts.
 - `--psy-rd 1.0` is set on by default.
 When combined with `--sharp-tx 1`, it makes tune 1 much stronger compared to mainline SVt-AV1.
+- `--qp-scale-compress-strength 1` has been set to increase visual quality consistency.

 *We are not in any way affiliated with the Alliance for Open Media or any upstream SVT-AV1 project contributors who have not also contributed here.*